-Two dead in new outbreak of Ebola in Uganda (Update)November 15th, 2012 in Diseases, Conditions, Syndromes /
+Two dead in new outbreak of Ebola in Uganda (Update)November 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A fresh outbreak of the deadly Ebola virus in central Uganda has killed at least two people, the health minister said Thursday.